 During the war, American women entered the work force in large numbers for the first time.
-They were vital because so many men were needed in uniform.
+We needed them.
+So many men were in uniform.

-The disconcerting part of that story, though, is that, after the war, women were asked to return to traditional domestic roles, their “place,” as the saying went, in the bedroom and the kitchen.
+But after the war, America asked women to return to traditional domestic roles, their “place,” as the saying went, in the bedroom and the kitchen.

-This was the “land of the free, and the home of the brave,” or so the narrative was told.
+The “land of the free, and the home of the brave,” or so the narrative went.

 But the decade turned with a young, charismatic President taking office.
 Images of Camelot, a staple of the mass media at the time, masked cultural tensions that ripped the seams that, sown together, made the American Dream.